spatialthoughts/qgis-tutorials/source/docs/3/creating_landuse_map.rst

 Other skills you will learn
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-- Importing ArcGIS server data in QGIS using REST URL.
+- How to access and download data from ArcGIS REST in QGIS.
-- Extracting features from a layer that intersects the boundary layer.
+- How to extract features from a layer that intersect a boundary layer.
-- Vector layer styling
+- How to merge different sub-categories from Categorized renderer.

 Get the data
 ------------

 You can find the data for the tutorial from Cape Town Open Data Portal - https://odp-cctegis.opendata.arcgis.com.
-We will be importing data from the portal using ArcGIS Online REST service and will be preparing three layers mentioned below .
+We will be importing data from the portal using ArcGIS REST server URL and will be preparing three layers mentioned below .

 1) Zoning layer: A polygon shapefile with zoning code and description for land parcels having a single zoning - clipped to the Cape Town CBD area.
 2) Split-zoning layer: A polygon shapefile with zoning code and description for land parcels having multiple zoning - with each polygon split into single zones polygons.